MICHEL MARTIN, HOST:

 COLLINS: (Singing) And when you know you got the strength, you can carry on.
 You keep going and going and going until you go.
 Truth turns into love, love turns into strength.
 But mirror tell lies.

 HENDRIX: A matter of fact, what we're trying to stress also like music should be done outside in a festival type of way, just like they do it anywhere else.
 And like if they can have more gigs like this in Harlem.
 You know, you can play outside say for instance three days, and the fourth day you play half the day outside, for instance, and maybe the other time in the Apollo, you know, four shows or whatever, you know.
 And the idea of people really listening to music over the sky, you know, in such a large body.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.